DanielCalvo/studies/Kubernetes/CertifiedKubernetesAdministratorCKA/exam_notes.md

 - OK

 ### 129: Practice test - RBAC
+- OK

 ### 133: Practice test - Image security
 - OK

 ### 135: Practice test - Security contexts
+- OK

 ### 137: Practice test - Network Policy
+- OK

 ### 148: Practice test: Persistent Volumes and Persistent Volume Claims
-OK.
+- OK.
 Do again if you wanna be faster.
 Read on the theory to better understand the relationship between PVs and PVCs if you want to

 ### 161: Practice test - Explore Kubernetes Environment
 - OK